The woman sitting next to me at the concert pulled a paper bag out of her handbag.

 Here in the southern hemisphere we are sliding into autumn, Ngāhuru, the season of seed time and harvest, the celebration of plenty.

 In the northern hemisphere you are sliding, maybe even leaping into spring.
 Bulbs are pushing through the earth, the sap is rising, maple syrup is flowing and the earth bounces with beauty.
-Here’s a link to my spring newsletter for you, in recognition of your season.
+Here’s a link to my spring newsletter, in recognition of your season.

 It sounds like such a polarity, doesn’t it, between our two hemispheres?
 Yet light and dark are coming into balance, like non-identical twins who slowly approach with their hands outstretched, ready to embrace.
 At equinox on March 21 dark and light, night and day are equal.